maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 To preview the website, the command `mkdocs serve` will create a local dev-server that updates in real-time as changes are made in the source files.
 The server can obviously be accessed by the classical address localhost:8000 or 127.0.0.1.

 To deploy it, `mkdocs build --clean` will generate the html files and remove any stale files that may remain.
 Note that these generated files should not be pushed directly for version control.
 GitLab _Continous Integration (CI)_ is the best way to publish the website.
+!!!note
     Any dependencies required for MkDocs can be set in a .txt file and `pip install -r myfile.txt` in the continuous integration will do the trick perfectly fine.

 #### Theme
 Multiple themes exist.
 I first hesitated between [Bootstrap](https://mkdocs.github.io/mkdocs-bootstrap/) and [Material](https://squidfunk.github.io/mkdocs-material/), finally going for the latter.